Your shopping cart is empty!

-Unlike the Sniper EFI System, the Terminator ECU provides two ways to do ECU-controlled ignition timing: Points Output (identical to the Sniper) as well as electronic spark timing /spark output timing (EST/SPOUT) signal.
-It should not be surprising that wiring the Terminator EFI System to control ignition timing using the Points Output signat is very similar to doing so on the Sniper.
+Unlike the Sniper EFI System, the Terminator (HP / Dominator) and Terminator X ECU provides two ways to do ECU-controlled ignition timing: Points Output (identical to the Sniper) as well as electronic spark timing /spark output timing (EST/SPOUT) signal.
+It should not be surprising that wiring the Terminator EFI Systems to control ignition timing using the Points Output signat is very similar to doing so on the Sniper.
 Like with the Sniper, the white Points Output wire is used to ground the coil through either the Holley Coil Driver Module (PN 556-150) or a capacitive ignition box (like the HyperSpark or MSD 6EFI) and distributed using the Holley HyperSpark Disstributor or Holley Dual-Sync Distributor.

 Personally, I am a huge fan of the newly released HyperSpark ignition system.
 Nothing beats it for plug-and-play simplicity.
 We offer a harness (PN ESP TERM2HS) that reduces the number of manual terminations to only one--LESS required by the Sniper!
 The HyperSpark ignition box does not offer a dedicated tach output signal but the Term2HS harness provides a tach output signal (blue wire.)
 You can use that to drive the tachometer.
 Some factory OEM tachometers may additionally need a "tach signal amplifier" to function properly.

 Here are the configuration settings you'll need to use when using the HyperSpark Distributor with your Terminator X (all software versions) or Terminator (using the Holley EFI version 5 or later software for the HP and Dominator ECU:)